LabeliaLabs/distributed-learning-contributivity/mplc/doc/documentation.md

 There are 2 ways to select a dataset.
 You can either choose a pre-implemented dataset, by setting the `dataset_name` parameter, or create a custom dataset object and pass it to the `dataset` parameter.
 To look at the structure of the dataset object, see the [Dataset generation](#dataset-generation) section below.

 - `dataset`: `None` (default), `datasets.Dataset object`
   This enables to use your own dataset, with the class Dataset.
-The [Tutorial 2](https://github.com/SubstraFoundation/distributed-learning-contributivity/blob/master/notebooks/examples/2%20_Sentiment140.ipynb) provides more explicit information.
+The [Tutorial 2](https://github.com/SubstraFoundation/distributed-learning-contributivity/blob/master/notebooks/tutorials/Tutorial-3_Use_homemade_dataset.ipynb) provides more explicit information.
   If None, the dataset provided by the `dataset_name` parameter will be used.
   Note about validation and test datasets:

-    - The dataset modules must provide separated train and test sets (referred to as global train set and global test set).
+    - The `load_data()` method must provide separated train and test sets (referred to as global train set and global test set).
-    - The global train set is then further split into a global train set and a global validation set.
+    - The global train set is then further automatically split into a global train set and a global validation set.
     - In the multi-partner learning computations, the global validation set is used for early stopping and the global test set is used for performance evaluation.
     - The global train set is split amongst partner (according to the scenario configuration) to populate the partner's local datasets.
-    - For each partner, the local dataset can be split into separated train, validation and test sets, depending on the dataset configuration.
-Currently, the local validation and test set are not used, but they are available for further developments of multi-partner learning and contributivity measurement approaches.
+    - For each partner, the local dataset can be split into separate train, validation and test sets, depending on the dataset configuration, by dedicated split method in the dataset subclass.
+      > Note: currently, the local validation and test set are not used, but they are available for further developments of multi-partner learning and contributivity measurement approaches.

 - `dataset_name`: `'mnist'` (default), `'cifar10'`, `'esc50'`, `'imdb'` or `'titanic'`
   MNIST, CIFAR10, ESC50, IMDB and Titanic are currently supported.
-They come with their associated modules in `/mplc/datasets` for loading data, pre-processing inputs, and define a model architecture.
+They come as subclass of the `Dataset` object (`./mplc/dataset.py`), with their corresponding methods for loading data, pre-processing inputs, define a model architecture, etc.

   > Note: the pre-implemented example based on the Titanic dataset uses a SKLearn `LogisticRegression()`.
 PLease note that it requires a dataset partitioning where each partner gets samples from both classes (otherwise you'll get: `ValueError: This solver needs samples of at least 2 classes in the data, but the data contains only one class`).